 Beijing — ‘concerned’ at what an Indian military think tank called a ‘mammoth war-game in the Bay of Bengal… close to the international sea-routes leading to the Malacca Straits’ — ‘sought clarification’ from the participants.

-Yunnan itself forms part, with Tibet, of the PRC’s politically vulnerable western frontier; Indian counterinsurgency forces sit permanently poised nearby in Manipur, Assam, Mizoram and Nagaland; while Arunachal Pradesh, still disputed, provided the occasion for Sino-Indian war in the 1960s.
+Yunnan itself forms part, with Tibet, of the PRC’s politically vulnerable western frontier; Indian counterinsurgency forces sit permanently poised nearby in Manipur, Assam, Mizoram and Nagaland.
+Far to the northwest, on the other outer edge of the Tibetan plateau, is Aksai Chin.
+Still disputed, it provided the occasion for Sino-Indian war in the 1960s.

 Today New Delhi and Beijing are hastily constructing road and rail infrastructure to these respective hinterlands.

 Control over the hydroelectric resources of the Brahmaptra is a perennial source of contention, recently given ventilation, from the perspective of an Indian strategic think thank, in the Washington Post.